boennemann/alle/README.md

 Packages can no longer depend on different versions of the same dependency (4).
 Updating a dependency that multiple packages depend on requires a single change (4).
 This makes it compatible with Greenkeeper again (3).

-### write individual package.json content right before publishing
+### merge top-level package.json into individual package.json right before publishing

 The only values the package.json files of the individual packages need to have are "name" and "version".
 Right before publishing these files are extended with the top-level package.json removing any need to duplicate information such as author, homepage, bugs, repository etc (5).